 - Cook on a low simmer for another 15 minutes.

 Let cool to room temperature.
-Package in rigid sided containers as defined in my article How to Prepare Food for the Freezer
+Package in freezer safe rigid sided containers.

 TO PREPARE AFTER FREEZING: